Home Mover Mortgages

 Porting a mortgage refers to taking your current mortgage with your current lender and transferring it to your new home.
 This can help you save money if you have a great rate on your current mortgage that you want to keep.

-If you need a larger mortgage for your new home, you can blend an existing rate with a current rate, so the new rate is more favorable.
+If you need a larger mortgage for your new home, you can blend an existing rate with a current rate, so the new rate is more favourable.
 You will also be able to avoid early repayment charges for the amount that you Port to the new mortgage.